catspook/Shadow_Over_Darkmoor/README.md

 Darkmoor.
 It runs off of the terminal (untested on Windows) and has a very gentle learning curve.

 ### Travel to over 100 unique locations!
 What's inside A House Wreathed in Shadows or The Tower of Archmage Cerberus?
-Find out!\*
-\* Interior cell descriptions are currently under construction
+Find out!
+(Interior cell descriptions are still WIP)
 ![pink-main](https://raw.githubusercontent.com/catspook/Shadow_Over_Darkmoor/master/doc/pink-main.png)

 ### Loot cool new weapons and armor!